 Jan has been creating art since the time she could hold a crayon, however, her formal arts education began at the Chicago Academy of Fine Arts.
 She continued her studies while living/traveling in Europe for 6 years, as well as ongoing education through workshops with some of America’s top watercolor instructors.
-These include: M. Stephen Doherty, Editor in Chief, American Artist Magazine, Jan Kunz, Judi Betts, Jim Kosvanec, Gerald Brommer, Joseph Bohler, Joseph Fettingis, Mel Stabin, Betty Carr, John Salminen, Arne Westerman, Mary Whyte, Jack Shields, and Gary Curtis.
+These include: M. Stephen Doherty, Editor in Chief, American Artist Magazine, Jan Kunz, Judi Betts, Jim Kosvanec, Gerald Brommer, Joseph Bohler, Joseph Fettingis, Mel Stabin, Betty Carr, John Salminen, Arne Westerman, Mary Whyte, Jack Shields, Don Andrews, and Gary Curtis.

 The Georgia Watercolor Society, The Red River Watercolor Society, The Missouri Watercolor Society, Western Colorado Watercolor Society, Rhode Island Watercolor Society, Watercolor Society of Alabama, Alaska Watercolor Society and North East Watercolor Society, have awarded her “Signature Membership”, their highest credential for achievement in watercolors.
 She also received her “Member of Excellence”, the credential of highest ranking with the Atlanta Artists Center, the largest art organization in the Southeastern USA, in 2005 and is now an ‘Elected Member’ to the American Artists Professional League, aka ‘The Salmagundi Club’.
 Her award-winning watercolors have been accepted in more than 500 Local, Regional, National and International Juried Competitions, as well as numerous one- woman and invitational exhibitions.

 Jan’s goal of having her work exhibited in all 50 states is nearly accomplished, having exhibited in 49 states as of 2022.

 Numerous local and national and international publications have featured Jan’s work.
 Most notably the watercolor, “On the Bit,” appeared on the cover of the International Magazine, “The Chronicle of the Horse” and the Missouri Watercolor Society’s International “Watercolor Studio” magazine.
 In 2008, Cobb County Commissioners and Board of Education included her watercolor painting, “Baba, Afghani Elder” in a book celebrating top artists in Cobb County, for their 175th Anniversary.